yahoo/ember-gridstack/README.md

 ## Touch Support

-For touch support do the following
+For touch support do the following:

 ### ember-grid-stack < 2.x